Government Authorities & Corporate law

 At Legaltree you will find the years of tried and tested experience in legal matters and in particular in administrative law and public law to assist you further.
 Whether this concerns advice or litigation: our method of working is efficient and pragmatic.
 Not only in purely legal matters, we also keep an eye on public opinion and the risk of damage to reputation.

-The attorneys-at-law of the Government and Enterprise department work both for government institutions (municipalities and independent and administrative bodies) and for private enterprises.
+The attorneys-at-law of the Government Authorities & Corporate law department work both for government institutions (municipalities and independent and administrative bodies) and for private companies.

 What subjects can Legaltree assist you with?